Mariners vs. Red Sox Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez will look for his 10th straight game with a hit in this contest.
-In his last 10 outings he is hitting .295 with three doubles, four home runs, two walks and seven RBI.
+- Rodriguez hopes to build on a 10-game hitting streak in this matchup.
+In his last 10 games he is batting .304 with three doubles, four home runs and seven RBI.

 Rodríguez Recent Games